§ 3–1201.02. Definitions of health occupations.

 (B) Nothing in this paragraph shall be construed as preventing or restricting the practice, services, or activities of:

-(ii) A school psychologist employed by and working in accordance with the regulations of the District of Columbia Board of Education.
+(ii) A school psychologist employed by District of Columbia Public Schools or a public charter school and working in accordance with regulations issued by the Office of the State Superintendent of Education.

 (17) “Practice of registered nursing” means the performance of the full scope of nursing services, with or without compensation, designed to promote and maintain health, prevent illness and injury, and provide care to all patients in all settings based on standards established or recognized by the Board of Nursing.
 The practice of registered nursing includes: